ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 4. Leave your browser session open for the next exercise.

-# Proceed to Exercise 2
+# Proceed to Lab 4 - Exercise 2